-- 1. Model appropriate behavior - 2.
-Distribute the sexual harassment policy to all employees, through a method whereby receipt can be verified - 3.
-Treat all complaints of sexual harassment seriously - 4.
-Comply with the agency's complaint and investigation procedures and/or their Affirmative Action Plan
+- Model appropriate behavior. - Distribute the Sexual Harassment Prohibited Policy to all employees, through a method whereby receipt can be verified. - Treat all reports of sexual harassment seriously. - Comply with the agency's complaint and investigation procedures and/or the agency's Affirmative Action Plan.